A Fast Broadband Beamspace Transformation: Beamspace applications

 It should be noted that the final expressions in \eqref{eq:interfer_beam_space}, \eqref{eq:time_beam} depend only on the beam vectors associated with the directions we intend to suppress, regardless of whether the underlying representation is in the time domain or the frequency domain.
 As a result, exact alignment of the interference directions with the angular grid is not required.
 High-resolution estimates of off-grid beam vectors can be obtained using the interpolation approach introduced in the previous section.
 Figure \ref{fig:interference_runtime} illustrates the runtime comparison of interference nulling for off-grid interferers when performed in beamspace versus array space.
 The results indicate that interference suppression in beamspace, both for single and multiple interferers, is computationally more efficient.
 Additionally, the interpolation used in beamspace for off-grid interferers does not introduce a significant computational overhead, as it involves only a small number of beam vectors.

-Lastly, Figure \ref{fig:beam_pattern_ula} plots the beam patterns for FBST, DS, and FDS on a 128-element ULA steered at $\theta \approx 60^{\circ}$ with a manual null placed at an off-grid interference angle $\theta_I \approx 20^{\circ}$.
+Lastly, Figure \ref{fig:beam_pattern_ula} plots the beam patterns for FBST, DS, FDS and sub-band processing on a 128-element ULA steered at $\theta \approx 60^{\circ}$ with a manual null placed at an off-grid interference angle $\theta_I \approx 20^{\circ}$.
 In the case of FBST, the beam vector corresponding to the interference direction was estimated using a collection of 8 surrounding on-grid beam vectors.
-As shown, the null produced by FBST is noticeably deeper and remains stable across the entire frequency band, in contrast to the DS and FDS methods, which exhibit greater variability due to their inherent bias.
+A similar approach was used for sub-band processing with interpolation done for each beam-coefficient for all the frequency bins.
+As shown, the null produced by FBST is noticeably deeper and remains stable across the entire frequency band, in contrast to the DS, FDS and sub-band processing methods, which exhibit greater variability due to their inherent bias and low frequency resolution.
+In addition to the observed variations in the nulls, the artifacts appearing in the steered directions, as discussed in Fig. \ref{fig:ula_beampattern}, persist for FDS and sub-band processing in the interference nulling scenario.